 EXPO Milano 2015 Future Food District:

-edited by Carlo Ratti - MIT Senseable City Lab
+curated by Carlo Ratti - MIT Senseable City Lab

 Partner - Carlo Ratti Associati